DISTRICT 33 COMMUNICATION & LEADERSHIP AWARD

 that he/she has been chosen to receive the award, advise the recipient that he/she must make an

-acceptance address at the Spring Conference as a condition of receiving the award, and advise of
+acceptance address at the Annual Conference as a condition of receiving the award, and advise of

 all other pertinent details.
-The lunch on Saturday of the Spring Conference is the
+The lunch on Saturday of the Annual Conference is the

 preferred time for the award.
 However, the award recipient and the District Director may

 mutually agree upon another time during the conference.

 8. If the chosen recipient cannot make an acceptance address or cannot personally accept

 the award or chooses not to accept the award, then the District 33 Director will

 select another recipient for the award.
 If another recipient is chosen, then the District 33